arnosolo/learn-web-development/docs/article-2-frontend-developer-roadmap.md

 ### Intermediate

-The following topics are is not mandatory.
+The following topics are not mandatory.
 Learn according to project needs.

 - Web APIs
   - Canvas